-Note: This disclosure excludes Level 3 assets where the valuation of the asset is the price declared by FBIL / FIMMDA for that asset.
+Note: This disclosure shall exclude Level 3 assets where the valuation of the asset is the price declared by FBIL / FIMMDA for that asset.

-(iv) Details of sales made out of HTM: Details of sales made out of HTM shall be disclosed in the notes to accounts of the financial statements as per the format given below.
+(iv) Details of sales made out of HTM: Details of sales made out of HTM shall be disclosed in the notes to accounts of the financial statements as per the format mentioned below.